antaldaniel/economy.dataobservatory.eu/content/authors/botond_vitos/_index.md

 - developers
 ---

 Botond is a data scientist and cultural studies scholar with an interest in digital humanities, music research and festival cultures.
-His past projects were focused on grassroots music scenes and alternative communities, and he is currently contributing to the development of our Demo Music Observatory and Listen Local initiatives.
-He is the production editor and art director of the peer reviewed journal Dancecult.
+His past projects were focused on grassroots music scenes and alternative communities, and he is currently contributing to the development of our [Demo Music Observatory](https://music.dataobservatory.eu/) and [Listen Local](https://listenlocal.community/) initiatives.
+He is the production editor and art director of the peer reviewed journal [Dancecult](https://dj.dancecult.net/index.php/dancecult).
 He is taking care of our Data APIs and "big data" collection.
+Read his introduction [here](https://music.dataobservatory.eu/post/2021-06-08-developer-botond-vitos/).